Andrea-de-Varda/prediction-resource/README.md

 # Cloze probability, ratings, and computational predictability estimates
-Scripts and data relative to the cloze probability response, predictability ratings and Transformer-based surprisal estimates for 205 sentences (1,726 words).
+Scripts and data relative to the _cloze probability responses_, _predictability ratings_ and _Transformer-based surprisal estimates_ for 205 sentences (1,726 words).

 The resource we release is aligned with:
 - **Behavioral data**